ritik0912kumar/Mahavir-Store-Data-Analysis/README.md

    - Excel will automatically create a chart based on your Pivot Table data.

 2. **Customize Charts**:
-   - Use the `Chart Tools` to format and customize your chart.
+   - Using the `Chart Tools` to format and customize your chart.
-   - Add chart titles, data labels, and legends to make your charts more informative.
+   - Adding chart titles, data labels, and legends to make your charts more informative.

 ### Step 6: Advanced Analysis
 1. **Use PivotCharts**:
    - PivotCharts are linked directly to Pivot Tables and update automatically when the Pivot Table data changes.
-   - Insert a PivotChart by selecting the Pivot Table and choosing `PivotChart` from the `PivotTable Analyze` tab.
+   - Inserting a PivotChart by selecting the Pivot Table and choosing `PivotChart` from the `PivotTable Analyze` tab.

 2. **Apply Conditional Formatting**:
    - Highlight important data points in your Pivot Table using Conditional Formatting.